nuviofreelancers/umurava_hackthon_april/README.md

 ### Assumptions

 - **Single-tenant:** Each user account is siloed — they can only see jobs and candidates they created.
 There is no team/organisation layer.
 - **English-language resumes:** The Gemini prompt and OCR pipeline are optimised for English.
-Non-English resumes may extract with reduced accuracy.
-- **Gemini availability:** The AI features depend entirely on Google Gemini being reachable.
-If the API is down or returns 503, uploads and screenings will fail gracefully with an error message.
+- **Gemini availability:** AI features depend on Google Gemini being reachable.
+If the API is down, uploads and screenings will fail gracefully with an error message.
-- **Google Drive links are public:** The URL-based CV upload resolves Google Drive share links, but the file must be shared as "Anyone with the link" — private files cannot be accessed.
+- **Google Drive links are public:** The URL-based CV upload requires files shared as "Anyone with the link."
-- **Honest AI scores:** Gemini is instructed to score honestly and not pad scores.
-Candidates with mostly empty data will receive low scores and a "Low" confidence level.

 ### Limitations

+- **No self-registration:** Accounts are created by seeding.
+This is intentional for an internal HR tool — an admin provisions accounts.
-- **No resume deduplication:** If the same candidate's resume is uploaded twice, they will be created as two separate records.
-A duplicate check (by email + jobId) needs to be added.
+- **No resume deduplication:** The same candidate uploaded twice creates two records.
-- **No token refresh:** JWTs are issued without expiry rotation.
-An expired token requires the user to log out and log back in.
+- **No token refresh:** An expired token requires the user to log out and back in.
-- **File size limit:** The Express body parser is limited to 10MB.
-Large image files (for OCR) may be rejected.
+- **File size limit:** Express body parser is limited to 10MB.
-- **CSV parsing is naive:** The CSV parser splits by comma, which breaks for values that contain commas (e.g. a skill like "Python, R").
-A proper CSV library (e.g. `papaparse`) should be used for robust parsing.
-- **`sourceType` enum gap:** The Applicant model enum for `sourceType` includes `manual`, `pdf`, `csv`, `json` but not `docx` or `image_ocr`.
-Mongoose will silently reject those values.
-This needs to be fixed in the schema.
 - **No pagination:** All candidates and results are returned in a single API call.
-This will degrade with large datasets.
-- **Gemini context window:** Very long resumes (>10,000 words) may be truncated or cause higher latency.

 ---